hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 ## Caching at Application level
-There are five caching strategies.
-The five caching strategies are:
+There are five caching strategies at application level:
 - Cache aside (lazy loading)
 - Read through
 - Write through